smaurice101/readthedocs/docs/source/tmlbuilds.rst

 Vector Dimensions
 """"""""""""""""""""""""""

 This shows the different dimensions for embedding models.
+See `here <https://huggingface.co/BAAI/bge-small-en-v1.5>`_ for more details.

 .. figure:: vecdim.png
    :scale: 70%